LeetLLM

 2. Change the learning rate to 2.0 and watch the loss explode or oscillate.
 Explain why in one sentence.

-What you've built and where it leads
+What you have built and where it leads

-You can now:
+The classifier can now:

 • Derive and implement the (p − y)·x gradient yourself.